 How do we pass on to our children the things we love?

-How do we help our kids develop a taste for those distinctive traits that make up our own family’s “culture”?
 What benefits are there if we take the time to share various foods, places, people, and activities with them?
 And, more importantly, what happens if we don’t prioritize this, if we don’t find a way to bring them into the richness of belonging?

 There have been many studies done in the last several years which, troublingly, show that individuals—particularly young people—are feeling more and more isolated. . .not connected to others.
 What can we do to change that, at least in our own families?

-Years ago, a visiting professor at a Christian university described the importance of traditions in a family.
 He said that these elements are powerful at providing a foundational awareness of belonging for children.
 It gives them a sense of place, a sense of who they are within a larger group.
 This, in turn, can help ground our kids to withstand that cultural pull towards isolation and disconnectedness.

 As an example, this speaker talked about traditions his family observed each Christmas Day.
 For me, that day was a hard one for setting up traditions since things often didn’t go the way I had planned.
-BUT, the principle of intentionally creating that precious sense of a family’s traditions really influenced the way I sought to parent.

 To give you a couple of out-of-the-box examples on how this works, here’s a story of how my father taught me to love buttermilk when I was a child. . .and raw oysters. . .and pickled pigs feet!